facelessuser/coloraide/docs/src/markdown/colors/sucs.md

 ////

-The sUCS (simple Uniform Color Space) is a new uniform color space developed as the base on which [sCAM](./scam_jmh.md) (simple Color Apperance Model) was built upon.
+The sUCS (simple Uniform Color Space) is a new uniform color space developed as the base on which [sCAM](./scam_jmh.md) (simple Color Appearance Model) was built upon.
 The structure of sUCS is based on the structure of [IPT](./ipt.md) and [CAM16-UCS](./cam16-ucs.md) for their hue linearity, and space uniformity, respectively.

 [Learn more](https://opg.optica.org/oe/fulltext.cfm?uri=oe-29-4-6036&id=447640).